5 Easy Ways To Fix it

 By Tony Navarrete

-Consider asking your alarm company, shortening the one-minute communication delay programmed into your alarm system, only do this once you feel comfortable operating your system, remember they still have to call you before dispatching police, but many cities may impose a fine you if a false alarm is received.
+Consider asking your alarm company, to shorten the one-minute communication delay programmed into your alarm system, only do this once you feel comfortable operating your system, remember they still have to call you before dispatching police, but many cities may impose a fine on you if a false alarm is received.
 So try to balance to best suit your situation.

 Install a surveillance system to complement your security.
 Remember in the best scenario, a police arrival may take up to 5 minutes from the time an entry door is violated.
 A Video feed may provide discouragement to target your home and will provide important evidence.